jfredett/truncheon/LOG.md

 I think I'm going to switch to using Bevy with a Ratatui frontend.
 I still want this to be usable via CLI, I still want it to integrate with Foundry, though I'm less concerned with the SVG output-based approach and more interested in the already existing bevy_ratatui and bevy_ratatui_camera, which I think cover my needs nicely.

+# 2-DEC-2025

+## 1220

+I'm working on getting everything organized.
+I decided to just drop the current state into a commit, and then start cutting through things till I have something functional again.
+I'm going to rip out all the SVG stuff after that commit as I don't intend to use it, and I think the more I pare down the better time I'm going to have.